parzhitsky/itea-2021-02-project-application/README.md

 - `POST /auth/login` – get an access token (with request body packed as its payload) and a refresh token

-	_Requires Basic Authorization header with user login and password_
+	_Requires Basic Authorization header with username and password_

 - `POST /auth/renew` – get a new access token